Argyll_Printer_Profiler Scripts — User Guide

 - Ensure execute bit is set (

-chmod +x) - macOS Gatekeeper may require right-click → Open
+chmod +x).
+See sections: - macOS Gatekeeper may require Ctrl+right-click → Open.

 - Ensure